 St Peter’s Pool

 St Peter’s Pool is one of Malta’s pearls.

 You can reach it by car or in 20 minutes on foot.
 You follow a well-marked itinerary in the middle of an agreeable landscape.

-What appears before your eyes upon reaching the bay is of great visual impact.
-The overhanging cliffs, the surrounding vegetation and the powerful waves smashing powerfully against the rocks leave you breathless.
+The bay that appears before your eyes once you reach it is of great visual impact.
+The overhanging rock, the surrounding vegetation and the powerful waves smashing powerfully against the rocks leave you breathless.

-When the sea is quiet, you can dive into the water from different places.
+When the sea is calm, you can dive into the water and take a dip.

 Where to stay to visit Malta

 For a stay in Malta we recommend the town of Sliema.
 It is strategically located outside the urban center of Valletta, but easily reachable in a short time by bus or ferry.

 The waterfront of Sliema is very lively, with bars and restaurants, while its alleys are very peaceful, ideal for overnight stays.

 Do not hesitate to contact us for further information.